J.S. Acker Park:

 HILLTOP SITE

 Start at the main entrance to Acker Park, at the south end of Virginia St. Cross the bridge and turn left on the Hilltop Trail.
-Follow the trail up to the top until you get to a flat area with a structure on top.
+Follow the trail up to the top until you get to a flat area with a building on top.
 Go left and walk up the log steps to the hilltop.
 The solar panel points the way to a large Juniper tree.
 The treasure is hanging around here.

 PICNIC SITE

-Start at the main entrance to Acker Park, at the south end of Virginia St. Turn right before the bridge on the trail through the picnic area.
+Turn right before the bridge on the trail through the picnic area.
 Stay left at trail junctions.
-At the first picnic table on the left, follow the trail down to the streambed.
+At the first picnic table on the left, follow the beaten path down to the streambed.
 Walk up the stream bed about 100 feet.
-Two big juniper trees on the bank are holding the treasures.
+A big juniper tree on the bank is holding the treasure.

 GRAMA GRASS SITE

-Start at the main entrance to Acker Park, at the south end of Virginia St. Cross the bridge and turn left on the Hilltop Trail until you get to the flat area on top.
+Start at the main entrance to Acker Park, at the south end of paved Virginia St. Cross the bridge and turn left on the Hilltop Trail until you get to the flat area on top.
 The treasure is hidden in the grass below one of the picnic benches on the flat area.

 ACKER PARK south entrance